 Surgery to remove the testicle and lymph nodes with cancer is done first, followed by additional treatment, usually chemotherapy.
 The main factor in the treatment decision after surgery for a stage II seminoma is the size of the retroperitoneal lymph nodes.

-- Radiation therapy.
-When lymph nodes are less than 5 cm (stages IIA and IIB), surgery is usually followed by radiation therapy to the lymph nodes in the abdomen and pelvis; alternatively, chemotherapy may be used instead of radiation therapy.
-Men are encouraged to consider sperm banking before radiation therapy due to the risk of infertility.
+Radiation therapy.
+When lymph nodes are less than 5 cm (stages IIA and IIB), surgery may be followed by radiation therapy to the lymph nodes in the abdomen and pelvis.
+Alternatively, chemotherapy may be used instead of radiation therapy.
+Experts disagree about whether radiation therapy or chemotherapy is the preferred option for these patients.
+Both approaches cure over 90% of patients with this stage.
+Men are encouraged to consider sperm banking before radiation therapy or chemotherapy due to the risk of infertility.

 Stage III non-seminoma testicular cancer

 - Chemotherapy.
-Chemotherapy is used for men with non-seminoma that can be seen outside of the testicles on CT scans or chest x-ray.
-The most common regimen given is BEP.
-The treatments are given over three week cycles and each drug is given by IV.
-Cisplatin and etoposide are given each day on the first five days.
+Chemotherapy is used for men with non-seminoma that has spread beyond the testicles.
+The most common regimen given is BEP, which is a combination of bleomycin, etoposide and cisplatin (see chemotherapy, above).
+The treatments are given as 3-week cycles and patients receive either 3 or 4 cycles of chemotherapy for a total treatment period of 9 to 12 weeks.
+Each drug is given by IV.
+Cisplatin and etoposide are given each day on the first 5 days.
 IV fluid is given before and after the cisplatin to reduce the risk of damaging the kidneys.
-The treatment takes about six hours on these days.
+The treatment takes about 6 hours on these days.
 Bleomycin is given once each week, typically on the first, eighth, and 15th day of the 21-day cycles.
 The treatment takes about 30 minutes on the days when only bleomycin is given.
 Men are encouraged to consider sperm banking before chemotherapy due to the risk of infertility.

 The likelihood of chemotherapy successfully treating this cancer depends on the risk group category (see Stages).
-More than half of metastatic non-seminoma testicular cancers are classified as good-risk, and more than 90% of these will be successfully treated with three cycles of BEP chemotherapy or four cycles of chemotherapy using etoposide and cisplatin plus surgical removal of any remaining masses.
-About 25% of metastatic non-seminomas are intermediate-risk disease, and 80% of these are successfully treated with four cycles of BEP plus surgical removal of any remaining masses.
-Finally, about 15% of metastatic non-seminomas are poor-risk disease, and about 50% to 70% of these are cured with four cycles of BEP plus surgery to remove of any remaining masses.
-For patients with intermediate-risk or poor-risk disease who cannot be given bleomycin due to side effects, the VIP chemotherapy regimen has been shown to work just as well.
+More than half of metastatic non-seminoma testicular cancers are classified as good-risk, and more than 90% of these will be successfully treated with 3 cycles of BEP chemotherapy or 4 cycles of chemotherapy using etoposide and cisplatin.
+An important part of the treatment is surgical removal of any remaining masses after chemotherapy ends.
+About 25% of metastatic non-seminomas are intermediate-risk disease, and 80% of these are successfully treated with 4 cycles of BEP plus surgical removal of any remaining masses.
+Finally, about 15% of metastatic non-seminomas are poor-risk disease, and about 50% to 70% of these are cured with 4 cycles of BEP plus surgery to remove of any remaining masses.
+For patients with intermediate-risk or poor-risk disease who cannot be given bleomycin due to side effects, 4 21-day cycles of VIP chemotherapy regimen has been shown to work just as well as 4 cycles of BEP.
+VIP consists of etoposide, ifosfamide and cisplatin chemotherapy plus a medication called mesna.
+Each of the medications is given on the first 5 days of the 21-day cycle.

 During surgery, there is about a 40% to 50% chance that only scar tissue will be found, a 35% to 40% chance there will be teratoma, and a 10% to15% chance of some other type of germ cell tumor, such as embryonal carcinoma, seminoma, yolk sac tumor, or choriocarcinoma.
-If cancer is found, two more cycles of chemotherapy may be given.
+If only scar tissue and/or a teratoma is found, then no additional treatment is needed.
+If cancer is found, 2 more cycles of chemotherapy may be given.
 The chemotherapy regimen used is typically either EP, TIP, VeIP, or VIP.

 Metastatic (stage III) seminoma testicular cancer

-- Chemotherapy.
+Chemotherapy.
 Chemotherapy for metastatic seminoma is the same as for metastatic non-seminoma (see above).
-About 90% of metastatic seminomas are good-risk disease and are successfully treated.
-Approximately 10% of metastatic seminomas are intermediate-risk disease and need four cycles of BEP.
+About 90% of metastatic seminomas are good-risk disease and are successfully treated with 3 cycles of BEP.
+Approximately 10% of metastatic seminomas are intermediate-risk disease and are generally treated with 4 cycles of BEP.
 Men are encouraged to consider sperm banking before chemotherapy due to the risk of infertility.

-- Surgery after chemotherapy/radiation therapy.
+Surgery after chemotherapy/radiation therapy.
 It is quite common for a mass to be found on imaging tests after chemotherapy or radiation therapy is finished.
 There is less than a 10% chance that this mass contains cancer and almost no chance that it contains teratoma.
 The main treatment options are active surveillance or surgery.
 Such surgery is often very difficult due to a “scar-like” reaction that makes the mass difficult to remove.
 This is unique to seminoma.
 Larger masses are more likely to contain cancer, so some believe surveillance should be used when a mass is smaller than 3 cm and surgery should be used for a mass 3 cm or larger.
 A specific type of positron emission tomography (PET) scan, called an FDG-PET scan may be used.
 After the FDG-PET scan is done, the surgeon will operate only if the scan results show evidence of cancer in the remaining mass.
 One study showed that PET scans are more accurate than CT scans for determining if a remaining mass contains cancer, but it should be used only when the remaining mass is larger than 3 cm.
 The main benefit of PET scans is avoiding unnecessary surgery to remove masses that are noncancerous.
 If surgery is recommended but the surgeon determines that the mass cannot be removed, then a biopsy is often performed to try to find out whether the mass is cancerous.
-If active surveillance is recommended and the mass grows, chemotherapy is often used.
+If cancer (seminoma) is found, then additional chemotherapy, referred to as second-line chemotherapy, is given.
+If active surveillance is recommended and the mass grows, second-line chemotherapy is the preferred treatment.
 Surgery can be considered if the mass remains after the chemotherapy.
-If an RPLND is performed, men should consider sperm banking before surgery due to the risk of infertility due to the loss of normal ejaculation.
+If an RPLND is performed, men should consider sperm banking before surgery because of the risk of infertility from the loss of normal ejaculation.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.